xfrun109/test-td/docs/demos/sprint-3/grafana.md

 The current list of dashboards from DST team as provided by Salman can be found [here](https://grafana.azure.dsb.dk/dashboards/f/bey91x9bolb7ka/?orgId=1)
 - Updated [documentation](https://github.com/DanskeStatsbaner/depo-dev-portal/blob/main/docs/plugins.md#grafana) for both internal usage and feature team integrations with full working examples

-## 🎉 What's Next / Future Improvements
+## 🎉 Ideas for Future Improvements
 - Customize the Grafana plugin to fit our needs (title setup from the remote repository, display other useful information (eg: Description, tags, last modified), etc)
-- Extend Grafana beyond componets and display those dashboards also for Systems for example
+- Extend Grafana beyond componets and display those dashboards also for API's for example
+- Auto discover Grafana for each System & Component provided withot
 - Add embedding support for dashboards and alerts

 ## Q & A